adamwbrew/Daily_Coding_Problems/README.md

 ﻿# Daily Coding Problems

 Hi there, this is my GitHub repository sharing all of the one off problems I have worked through based on **[Daily Coding Problem](https://www.dailycodingproblem.com/)**.
 Daily Coding Problem is a great group that sends out one coding problem a day based on interview questions from big tech companies.
-It's a great way to to practice for coding interviews and keep up your coding skills.
+It's a great way to practice for coding interviews and keep up your coding skills.
 Check out some of the my solutions to these problems in the files above.
 In each file I explain how the solution works based on the functionality of my code to make it easier for readers to understand how the solution came to be.

 ### Here's an example problem from [Daily Coding Problem](https://www.dailycodingproblem.com/):